 - ‘Not officially a beach but has sand, water, only small area to supervise (especially good with toddlers) and a park and amenities close by as well.’ – Kristina.

 If you live near Wahroonga, the beaches on the Central Coast are easy to get to via the M1 (and don’t take longer to reach than the Northern Beaches!).
-There are lots of lovely child-friendly beaches to try – Terrigal, Avoca and The Entrance are all fabulous spots with lots of amenities.
+There are lots of lovely child-friendly beaches not far from the North Shore to try – Terrigal, Avoca and The Entrance are all fabulous spots with lots of amenities.

 - ‘We do the hour drive up to The Entrance whenever possible.
 The reasons are endless.
 Rockpools for seashell hunting, and a beautiful manned beach 300m walk away for the older kids.
 The town centre is within 5 mins walk with a toddler water play area and plenty of fish and chips shops.
 The other week we packed the car for a day at the beach and when we got there we ended up watching a street performer and his dog then off for icecream and home.
 A lovely day out and no traffic!’ – Kerry.